Prior to placing different species of fish together in the same tank, you need to first find out if they compatible and can live together.

 The Black Wolf fish is naturally found throughout the Amazon River basin.
 They are also natural-born predators.
 In fact, they prefer to lurk at the bottom of the water bed to can keep a watchful eye on the potential prey that’s unfortunate enough to swim by.

 However, it’s best left alone and kept alone.
 They can, however, live with other fast-moving aggressive fish of a similar size.
-The Black Wolf fish prefer warmer waters between 76 and 82°F. They also prefer neutral pH levels; however, they can tolerate some fluctuations without any issues.
+The Black Wolf fish prefer warm water between 76 and 82°F. They also prefer neutral pH levels; however, they can tolerate some fluctuations without any issues.

 As for food, live prey works best.
 They enjoy snacking on insects and live fish.
 But, they can be weaned onto frozen foods, but these foods need to be packed full of protein to keep the fish healthy.